 Erynn Hangen Violin Studio, LLC

 As Dr. Suzuki taught the world, I live by the conviction that everyone can learn to play the violin.
 All of us have the potential to express ourselves through music, especially when we're taught in a nurturing environment.
-I inspire my students to strive for higher standards of playing in an encouraging environment that emphasizes the joy of making music and the magic of artistic expression.
+I seek inspire my students to strive for exceptionally high standards of playing in an encouraging environment that emphasizes the joy of making music and the magic of artistic expression.